DjThossi/sebastianthoss.de/README.md

 In most cases watch mode helps while working on pages or single blog posts.
 It will not render blog overview page again if you just change a single blog entry.
 In this case you need to restart the command.
+The result of these commands will be saved in 'output_dev' directory which is connected to the webserver.